Queen's Summer Engineering academy

 During our in-person programs, students will typically participate in a structured morning instructional session from 9:00 am – 12:00 pm and an afternoon session for 1:00 pm – 4:00 pm on Monday-Friday.

 The total instructional time is 27 hours per week.

-Should this change, the evening activities are subject to change from week to week and are depended on the availability of our local partners.
-In the past we have taken students swimming at a community pool, they have toured downtown Kingston, and have participate Evening activities are for residence option students ONLY.
+Should this change, the evening activities are subject to change from week to week and are dependent on the availability of our local partners.
+In the past we have taken students swimming at a community pool, toured downtown Kingston, and gone to a local Escape Room.
+Evening activities are for residence option students ONLY

 Should this change, QSEA Senior and Intermediate students (both residence and commuter) will receive a lunch in the cafeteria while residence option students will also receive breakfast and dinner in the cafeteria.
 The fees for these meals are included in your program fee.

 Queen’s University is NOT a nut-free environment.
 Queen’s Food Services works closely with all students and guests to campus who self-identify their allergies and food restrictions to make appropriate accommodations.
 Therefore, it is important to provide Connections with all necessary dietary and medical information when registering and update us on any changes to your medical history so that we can ensure you have a safe and enjoyable dining experience while you are on campus.

 We want students to be comfortable during their full day of classes.
 Residence option students leave for breakfast in the morning and do not return to their residence until the end of classes.
 We ask students to abstain from bringing or wearing clothing items with inappropriate language or images.

 Some courses may require specific clothing (i.e. long pants, closed toe shoes) for safety purposes.
 Please be sure to bring at least one pair of closed-toe shoes and long pants.